ImaginaryLogs/CSMODEL-MP/README.md

 # Overview

 This jupyter notebook explores the dataset in sections in accordance to the given topic flow.
+Head over to `/src/` and click on the `CSMODEL_Colab_Notebook.ipynb` file to view it.

 ## **Phase 1**
 This set deals with exploring possible avenues of meaningful relationships that have yet to explore in the dataset.
 This involves Data Collection, Data Preprocessing and Cleaning, Exploratory Data Analysis.